Obarun/66/doc/66-tree.md

     * *2* : also print warning messages.
     * *3* : also print tracing messages.
     * *4* : also print debugging messages.

-- **-l** *live* : changes the supervision directory of *service* to *live*.
-By default this will be `%%livedir%%`.
-The default can also be changed at compile time by passing the `--livedir=live` option to `./configure`.
-An existing absolute path is expected and should be within a writable and executable filesystem - likely a RAM filesystem—see [66-scandir](66-scandir.html).

 - **-n** : creates a new empty *tree*.
 The new *tree* ***must*** not exist on the system.